ryanheise/audio_service/README.md

     );
     // Tell the UI and media notification what we're playing.
     AudioServiceBackground.setMediaItem(mediaItem);
-    // Tell the UI and media notification about state changes.
+    // Listen to state changes on the player...
     _player.playerStateStream.listen((playerState) {
+      // ... and forward them on to all audio_service clients.
       AudioServiceBackground.setState(
         playing: playerState.playing,
+        // Every state from the audio player gets mapped onto an audio_service state.
         processingState: {
           ProcessingState.none: AudioProcessingState.none,
           ProcessingState.loading: AudioProcessingState.connecting,